 Manifesto

-That’s why we propose an ‘Art Takeover.’
+That is why we propose an “Art Takeover.”

 It belongs to us.

-Why Akántaros:
+Why Akántaros?

 At Akántaros, we pay tribute to Tadeusz Kantor.

-The action always takes place here (aká).
+It is always here where action takes place (aká).

 arbol-1